StamusNetworks/stamus_for_splunk/README.md

 #### Concept

-Stamus Security Platform features a Host Identification module that builds identity cards of IP addresses seen in the network without storing all raw events.
+Stamus Security Platform features a module named Host Insights that builds identity cards of IP addresses seen in the network without storing all raw events.
 This provides a concise view of the major attributes that can be linked to an IP address.